 At Thameside, in line with The Department for Education we aim to actively promote British Values at school to ensure the children leave school prepared for life in modern Britain.
 We aim to make the British Values relevant to daily life of children, so we try to make links between the British Values, our school rules and aspects of our ‘Learning to Learn’ programme which includes ‘The 5Rs’ (Respect, Responsibility, Resourcefulness, Resilience, Reflection).

 Children are taught what democracy is and that every individual has the right to have their opinions listened to respectfully.
-Through Philosophy for Children and PSHE sessions children they are taught to discuss issues in a measured, open-minded and calm way.
+Through PSHE sessions, children are taught to discuss issues in a measured, open-minded and calm way.

-Each year the children from Year 1 – Year 6 elect two members of the class to represent them on the School Council.
+Each year the children from Years 2 – Year 6 elect two members of the class to represent them on the Pupil Parliament.

 Democracy is referred to regularly in class activities such as voting for questions in Philosophy for Children sessions or when deciding on a class reward.